python-mode/python-mode/README.rst

 *The project needs maintainers and contributors*

-Actually, I have no time for support the project, so if you feel yourself as strong don't be hesitate to contact me.
+Actually, I have no time for support the project, so if you feel yourself as strong don't be hesitatant to contact me.

 -----